willembressers/Value-based-methods/README.md

 	activate drlnd
 	```

-2. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
+3. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
 Then, install several dependencies.
 ```bash
 git clone https://github.com/willembressers/Value-based-methods.git
 cd Value-based-methods/python
 pip install .
 ```

-3. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
+4. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `drlnd` environment.
 ```bash
 python -m ipykernel install --user --name drlnd --display-name "drlnd"
 ```

+## Instructions

-Start the notebook
+1. Start the notebook
 ```bash
 cd ..
 jupyter notebook
 ```

-4. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+2. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

 ![Kernel][image2]

+3. Now you can 'run all' cell's, which will train the agent, and once trained it will play the game (once).

 ## Want to learn more?